Winnipeg Phoenix FC 2014 OUTDOOR SOCCER REGISTRATION

 A high level of talent and skill are not the only requirements to play for Winnipeg Phoenix FC.
 Team coach feedback and Winnipeg Phoenix FC Technical Staff observation will also provide the other indicators for placement on a team.
 These indicators will be the athletes’ willingness to learn, drive, determination, and commitment to always provide their best efforts for their team and for their personal development.

-While every attempt is made to identify capable athletes, a player most certainly can be moved between Premier or Premier Developmental if their commitment, attitude, effort, willingness to learn or skill-set changes.
+While every attempt is made to identify capable athletes, a player most certainly can be moved between Premier and Premier Developmental if their commitment, attitude, effort, willingness to learn or skill-set changes.
 The Winnipeg Phoenix FC recommends and supports player progression.

 Players will be provided the opportunity to “move up and move-down” relative to their abilities.
 Progression and improvement are our focus.
 Winnipeg Phoenix FC’s premier player philosophy is that a player is constantly expected to earn their spot on the team.